 Go on a shopping spree at Maramba Market

 Likely, Maramba Market isn’t walkable from your accommodation, which is why we recommend going by taxi.
 If you prefer to take a private taxi, it should cost around 25-30 Kwacha ($1.32-1.58) from nearby Jollyboys Backpackers.
-If you’d rather the local way of getting around, you can head over to the taxi rank opposite Shoprite on Kapondo Street and share a 5-seater for 8 Kwacha ($0.42) per person.
+If you’d rather have the local way of getting around, you can head over to the taxi rank opposite Shoprite on Kapondo Street and share a 5-seater for 8 Kwacha ($0.42) per person.

-Have your camera at the ready because once you reach the market, there are tons of interesting shots to take.
+Have your camera ready because once you reach the market, there are tons of interesting shots to take.
 Whether that be a shipping container converted into a stall selling stacks of fizzy drinks.
 Or perhaps a street soaked with wood shavings where men work tirelessly to build furniture like beds, tables and chairs.
 After coming off an overland tour, it was a nice way to connect with locals and get an authentic feel of Africa.

 Go sweet-tooth crazy at Canton’s ice-cream

 A walk around Livingstone town centre wouldn’t be complete without a trip to Canton’s ice cream.
 Choose from a range of flavours in 3 different tub sizes, priced at 10 ($0.53), 20 ($1.05) & 28 ($1.48) Kwacha.
 Don’t be afraid to mix the flavours.
-Chocolate goes great with either Smarties or Oreo.
+Chocolate goes great with either Smarties or Oreos.
 After you’ve made the tough choice of which flavour(s) to have, relax and enjoy in their creatively ingenious decorated seating area.